kyma-project/kyma/components/function-controller/design/glossary_proposal.md

 - ${component_name}-{crd_name}-controller

-Deployment with webhook as main responsibility:
+Deployment with the webhook as main responsibility:

 - ${component_name}-webhook